Ethics and Policies:

-At Foundation of Computer Applications (FCA), our aim is to publish advanced and latest scientific research to further the progress of computer science and applications.
 Our publication (IJATCA) is widely read and accepted across institutions and among researchers and academicians and is freely available without any charges to the user or his/her institution.
-In order to ensure the quality of research papers to meet the highest quality of ethical standards and scientific validity, FCA, laid down the following policies and framework.
+It is therefore important to agree upon standards of expected ethical behaviour.

 Results of the research must be record by the author in a form that its analysis and review can be successfully carried out before and after the publication by the author and other researchers for a reasonable period after publication.
 Any fabrication, like reporting results that were never conducted or deceive or intent to mislead, is a form of scientific misconduct and regarded as highly unethical and in some jurisdictions may be illegal.